 - Applications: Chipboard, construction paper, low-grade recycled boards

-A step above unsorted mixed paper, this grade undergoes basic sorting to remove obvious contaminants and limit newspaper/magazine content.
+A step above unsorted mixed paper, this grade undergoes basic sorting to remove obvious contaminants and limit non-paper content.

 - Applications: Recycled liner, folding boxboard middle layer

-OCC represents the single largest waste paper grade by global trading volume.
+OCC is the single largest waste paper grade by global trading volume.
 This grade consists of used corrugated boxes and sheets, serving as the primary raw material for testliner and fluting production.

 - Applications: Testliner, fluting medium, kraft liner supplement